Which Sentence Has a Misplaced Modifier? A Complete Guide to Understanding and Fixing Misplaced Modifiers

 Misplaced: I only want to eat pizza for lunch.

-This sentence could be interpreted as limiting the speaker's wanting, rather than the type of food desired The details matter here..
+This sentence could be interpreted as limiting the speaker's wanting, rather than the type of food desired That's the part that actually makes a difference..

 Corrected: I want to eat only pizza for lunch.